Satisfactory-Clips-Archive/Media-Search-Archive/README.md

 # Changelog

+## 2020-01-16
+* Implemented ability to specify structured data not sourced from markdown front matter.
+* Moved search page to avoid inclusion of html extension.

 ## 2020-01-14
-* Implemented more structured data
+* Implemented more structured data.

 ## 2020-01-13
 * Fixed bugs.